Facebook

 Angular Contact Thrust Ball bearings

-For high-speed machine tool spindles requiring rigid guidance, single and double acting angular contact thrust ball bearings are an option.
+For high-speed machine tool spindles requiring rigid guidance, single and double-acting angular contact thrust ball bearings are an option.
 Due to their use in machine tools, both designs are only produced in high-precision grades.

 Slewing bearings

-Slewing bearings are large roller bearings used for supporting dredgers, excavators, cranes and similar equipment.
+Slewing bearings are large roller bearings used for supporting dredgers, excavators, cranes, and similar equipment.
 Slewing bearings can take radial as well as axial forces and tilting movements.
 Slewing bearings are mainly used in horizontal positions for transferring axial forces and large tilting movements.

 Needle Roller Thrust bearings

 Needle roller thrust bearings are used where the available mounting height is small.
-Their design corresponds to that of cylindrical roller thrust bearing.
+Their design corresponds to that of a cylindrical roller thrust bearing.

 Found this useful?
 Share with: